 Male rats treated with Eplerenone at 1000 mg/kg/day for 10 weeks (AUC 17 times that at the 100 mg/day human therapeutic dose) had decreased weights of seminal vesicles and epididymides and slightly decreased fertility.
 Dogs administered Eplerenone at dosages of 15 mg/kg/day and higher (AUC 5 times that at the 100 mg/day human therapeutic dose) had dose-related prostate atrophy.
 The prostate atrophy was reversible after daily treatment for 1 year at 100 mg/kg/day.
 Dogs with prostate atrophy showed no decline in libido, sexual performance, or semen quality.
 Testicular weight and histology were not affected by Eplerenone in any test animal species at any dosage.

-The Eplerenone post-acute myocardial infarction heart failure efficacy and survival study (EPHESUS) was a multinational, multicenter, double-blind, randomized, placebo-controlled study in patients clinically stable 3 to 14 days after an acute myocardial infarction (MI) with left ventricular dysfunction (as measured by left ventricular ejection fraction [LVEF] ≤40%) and either diabetes or clinical evidence of congestive heart failure (CHF) (pulmonary congestion by exam or chest x-ray or S3).
-Patients with CHF of valvular or congenital etiology, patients with unstable post-infarct angina, and patients with serum potassium >5.0 mEq/L or serum creatinine >2.5 mg/dL were to be excluded.
+The Eplerenone post-acute myocardial infarction heart failure efficacy and survival study (EPHESUS) was a multinational, multicenter, double-blind, randomized, placebo-controlled study in patients clinically stable 3 to 14 days after an acute MI with LV dysfunction (as measured by left ventricular ejection fraction [LVEF] less than or equal to 40%) and either diabetes or clinical evidence of HF (pulmonary congestion by exam or chest x-ray or S3).
+Patients with HF of valvular or congenital etiology, patients with unstable post-infarct angina, and patients with serum potassium greater than 5.0 mEq/L or serum creatinine greater than 2.5 mg/dL were to be excluded.
 Patients were allowed to receive standard post-MI drug therapy and to undergo revascularization by angioplasty or coronary artery bypass graft surgery.

-Patients randomized to Eplerenone tablets were given an initial dose of 25 mg once daily and titrated to the target dose of 50 mg once daily after 4 weeks if serum potassium was < 5.0 mEq/L. Dosage was reduced or suspended anytime during the study if serum potassium levels were ≥ 5.5 mEq/L. [See DOSAGE AND ADMINISTRATION (2.1).]
+Patients randomized to Eplerenone were given an initial dose of 25 mg once daily and titrated to the target dose of 50 mg once daily after 4 weeks if serum potassium was less than 5.0 mEq/L. Dosage was reduced or suspended anytime during the study if serum potassium levels were greater than or equal to 5.5 mEq/L [see DOSAGE AND ADMINISTRATION (2.1)].

 Patients were followed for an average of 16 months (range, 0 to 33 months).
 The ascertainment rate for vital status was 99.7%.